Making an Impact

-In 2004, the Department of Pediatrics at CHOP began a program called the Chair's Initiatives.
-The goal: to establish new models of care in pediatrics and tackle some of the most daunting challenges in healthcare today.
+More than a decade ago, the Department of Pediatrics at Children’s Hospital of Philadelphia (CHOP) began the Chair’s Initiatives to establish new models of care in pediatrics and tackle some of the most daunting challenges in healthcare.

 It takes a team